 For the record, these parent wins aren’t just gratuitously mean, they do have a purpose.
 They actually add value or at the very least cut back on some of the mutiny…

 ‘You know you are an adult when a nap is a reward not a punishment.’

 We all know that nap time is sacred for parents, either because you get to nap too or get some precious uninterrupted time, aka unicorn time.
 Which is why when young children stop needing their nap … cue actual parental sobbing.

-The answer: While you live in my house, nap-time is NEVER OVER!
+The answer: While you live in my house, nap-time

 Our solution is to rebrand nap-time to quiet-time.
 Yes.
 Everyone needs some quiet time by themselves.
 Mostly parents.
 But it is good for kids too.
 I was introduced to quiet-time from my own childhood.
 It became mostly just a Saturday/ Sunday afternoon thing when I was a teenager.
 I used to think it was so my parents could have ‘quality’ time, but now I realize that they were likely just napping.